-I have always been drawn to animals especially horses and dogs and I always wanted to help.
+I have always been drawn to animals especially horses and dogs and I have always wanted to help.
 The path to massage started after high school.
 I completed a 2yr Diploma of Agricultural Science in Western Horsemanship at Lakeland College.
 This course was a complete education on the care and training of the western horse.
 After working on a training farm for a number of months I discovered that training other people's horses was not enough, I wanted to help them more.

 So, I returned home and completed my Bachelors of Agricultural Science at UBC and was determined to get into Vet school.
 At this point that was the only way I could come up with to help animals.
 I even moved to Nova Scotia for a year to try to get into the PEI school.
 When that didn't materialize, I spent many weeks looking for another way.
 Finally, in the back of a horse magazine I found an ad for an equine massage course in Florida.
 That got me looking for a Canadian school and I found the D'AL School of Equine Massage Therapy in London, ON.